Centre Plan Questions & Answers

 - Downtown Dartmouth Special Area, and zones in the Centre Designation are regulated by FAR but cannot exceed a height of 90 metres (see Schedule 17)

 - Downtown Halifax Special Area and all other zones are proposed to be regulated by maximum height (see Schedule 15).

 - In certain areas development is also subject to viewplanes and ramparts identified in the Land Use By-law, and cannot be changed without a Plan amendment.

 - Incentive or bonus-zoning will apply to all developments over 2,000 square metres in the Downtown, Centre, Corridor, and Higher Order Residential designations.
-The method of calculating the value of public benefits is set out in Section 314 of the draft Package B Land Use By-lawand is calculated as follows:
+The method of calculating the value of public benefits is set out in Part XV of the proposed Land Use By-law and is calculated as follows:

 - new floor area of a building over 2,000 sm X 20% X bonus rate per square metre

 - bonus rates are based on average land values in various areas of the Regional Centre

 - smaller projects or the first 2,000 sm is exempt from the calculation (see detailed fact sheet).